 Gluten-free Irish Soda Bread Recipe:

-* If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.
+This slightly sweet loaf of gluten-free Irish Soda Bread is easy to make! * If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.
 Recipe tested successfully with Maninis Multi-Purpose Flour Blend and gfJules flour blend.
 I recommend either one and link to where to buy in the recipe post.
 Recipe slightly adapted from Maninis Gluten Free blog.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 For brushing on loaf: